andrewbranch/gatsby-remark-vscode/README.md

           replaceColor: x => x,  // Function allowing replacement of a theme color with another.
 Useful for replacing hex colors with CSS variables.
-          getLineClassName: ({   // Function allowing dynamic setting of additional class names on individual lines content,             //   - the string content of the line index,               //   - the zero-based index of the line within the code block language,            //   - the language specified for the code block codeBlockOptions     //   - any options set on the code block alongside the language (more on this later) }) => ''
+          getLineClassName: ({   // Function allowing dynamic setting of additional class names on individual lines content,             //   - the string content of the line index,               //   - the zero-based index of the line within the code fence language,            //   - the language specified for the code fence codeFenceOptions     //   - any options set on the code fence alongside the language (more on this later) }) => ''
         }
       }]